-As 501(c3) organizations, most non-profits have to deal with special payroll and tax circumstances.
-Leveraging a payroll provider can help non-profits manage payroll challenges and ensure their taxes are filed correctly.
+As 501(c3) organizations, most nonprofits have to deal with special payroll and tax circumstances.
+And the IRS is cracking down on nonprofit tax filings.
+Many organizations face special requirements that can be challenging to manage without the right technology and expert support.
+Leveraging a payroll provider can help nonprofits manage payroll challenges and ensure their taxes are filed correctly.

 - Non-cash gifts of nominal value (such as a holiday ham): should not be counted as taxable wages

-Payroll and tax issues, staffing challenges and HR management are all significant to non-profit companies.
-If your non-profit is struggling to fulfill its mission, it may be time to consider partnering with an HR and payroll company like Paycor.
+Payroll and tax issues, staffing challenges and HR management are all significant to nonprofits.
+If your organization is struggling to fulfill its mission, it may be time to consider partnering with an HR and payroll company like Paycor.
 Allow us to help you with: